On the Quantum Equivalence between $S|LWE\rangle$ and $ISIS$: Introduction

 A cornerstone of lattice-based cryptography is Regev's reduction~\cite{Reg05}, which is a quantum reduction between some lattice-based problems related to the \emph{Short Integer Solution} (SIS) problem and the \emph{Learning With Errors} (LWE) problem.
 This is a quantum reduction that uses a (classical or quantum) algorithm for LWE in order to create a superposition of noisy lattice points and then measuring in the Fourier basis to obtain a short dual lattice point.

 As noted in~\cite{SSTX09}, we actually need to solve an easier problem than $\LWE$, since the error can be in quantum superposition.
 This creates strong links between this problem and the \emph{Dihedral Coset Problem}.
-This was actually first explicitly used by Brakerski, Kirshanova, Stehlé and Wen~\cite{BKSW18} where they extend this reduction and introduce the Extended Dihedral Coset Problem.
+This was actually first explicitly used by Brakerski, Kirshanova, Stehlé and Wen~\cite{BKSW18} where they extend this reduction and introduce the Extrapolated Dihedral Coset Problem.

 A few years later, Chen Liu and Zhandry~\cite{CLZ22} revisited this reduction for algorithmic purposes.
 They show that in some regimes, the $\LWE$ problem with errors in quantum superposition, which they call the $\SLWE$ problem, can be significantly easier than the standard $\LWE$ problem.
-They show how to construct polynomial time quantum algorithm for the $\SIS_\infty$ for some parameters.
-While these parameters are still very far from those used in lattice-based cryptography, this result shows the very promising nature of this family of algorithms.
+They show how to construct polynomial time quantum algorithm for the $\SIS_\infty$ for some contrived parameters.
+At that time, we didn't have corresponding classical algorithms but later works showed efficient classical algorithms for this problem~\cite{II24,KOW25}.

-This framework has then been successfully used.
-Yamakawa and Zhandry~\cite{YZ24} provided a first quantum advantage without structure in the Random Oracle Model, and was used in a somewhat different context to construct quantum oblivious sampling~\cite{DFS24}.
-This approach has also been extended to the setting of linear codes~\cite{DRT23,CT24}, as well as structured codes in order to obtain a quantum advantage~\cite{JSW+24,CT25}.
+Using this type of algorithms, Yamakawa and Zhandry~\cite{YZ24} provided a first quantum advantage without structure in the Random Oracle Model.
+They showed that this approach cannot in all generality be ``dequantized" as was the previously mentioned algorithm for $\SIS_\infty$.
+This reduction has also been extended to the setting of linear codes~\cite{DRT23,CT24}, as well as structured codes in order to obtain a quantum advantage~\cite{JSW+24,CT25}.

 All of these results use an algorithm for $\SLWE$ to construct an algorithm for $\SIS$ or $\ISIS$ and perform an ad hoc analysis of this reduction.
 Note that we cannot have a generic reduction from $\SIS$ to $\SLWE$ using this approach (see~\cite{CT24}).
-However, Chailloux and Tillich~\cite{CT25} provided the first generic reduction, but from $\ISIS$ to $\SLWE$.
-This reduction does however have some assumptions on the $\SLWE$ algorithm, which are satisfied by classical algorithms but not necessarily by quantum algorithms.
+Chailloux and Tillich~\cite{CT25} provided the first reduction, from $\ISIS$ to $\SLWE$.
+This reduction however requires some assumptions on the $\SLWE$ algorithm which are satisfied by classical algorithms but not necessarily by quantum algorithms.
 A first natural question arises.